 German 10 Language and Culture – 5 Credits

-This beginner course introduces all four components of language learning: speaking, writing, listening and reading.
+This beginner course introduces all four components of language learning: speaking, writing, listening, and reading.
 Students will acquire an introductory knowledge of the culture and history of Germany and certain facets of everyday German life will be experienced to some degree.
+Students will gain a critical awareness of how the German speaking world has influenced the sciences, inventions and history.

 German 20 Language and Culture – 5 Credits